Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 The penalties for DWI are no less harsh.

-• First Offense up to a $500 fine and two months of possible imprisonment as well as eights points on your license.
+• First Offense up to a $500 fine and two months of possible imprisonment as well as eight points on your license.
 You will also face a six-month license suspension (or a year if you are under 21)

 Just don’t do it is the best advice.